radiomic/METRICS-E3/index.md

 ## Welcome to METRICS-E3

-METRICS-E3 is the official Explanation and Elaboration companion to the METRICS checklist.
+METRICS-E3 is the official Explanation and Elaboration companion to the METRICS tool.
 Developed by the EuSoMII Radiomics Auditing Group, METRICS-E3 is specifically crafted to help researchers deeply understand and evaluate the methodological quality of radiomics research.
 It provides detailed explanations, real-world positive examples from published literature, and illustrative negative examples, enhancing clarity and comprehension of each checklist item.

 Explore the full METRICS-E3 statement [here]().